Packing d-dimensional balls into a d+1-dimensional container: Introduction

-In two dimensions, all (infinitely many) unit-length line segments can be packed into a rectangle of area~$2$ (Figure~\ref{fig:segment-packing}), and even smaller containers are possible.
-In Section~\ref{sec:unbounded} we show that a similar result does not hold in three dimensions: there is no bounded-size container into which all unit-radius disks can be packed.
+For $d=1$, all (infinitely many) unit-length line segments can be packed into a rectangle of area~$2$ (Figure~\ref{fig:segment-packing}), and even smaller containers are possible.
+In Section~\ref{sec:unbounded} we show that a similar result does not hold for $d\geq 2$: there is no bounded-volume convex container into which all $d$-dimensional hyperdisks can be packed.

+More precisely, we consider a family~$\disks$ of~$n$ hyperdisks in~$\Reals^{d+1}$, a stabbing direction~$s$, and an angle~$\phi < \pi/2$, such that the normal of each disk in~$\disks$ makes angle at most~$\phi$ with~$s$.
+We show that there is then a stabbing of~$\disks$ in direction~$s$ of length~$O(n^{\frac{d-1}{d}})$ (and therefore also a packing of this volume).
+We also construct such a family~$\disks$ where this bound is tight.

+The reader may wish to contrast this with the \emph{Potato Sack Theorem} of Auerbach et al.~\cite{potato-sack}, see Kosi\'nski~\cite{Kosinski1957} for a proof and the survey by Fejes T{\'o}th~\cite{FejesToth2023} for a general discussion.
+It states that when rigid motions are allowed, any sequence of convex bodies in~$\Reals^{d}$ can be packed into a box of finite volume, as long as there is a common bound on the diameter of the bodies and their total volume is bounded.

 In~Section~\ref{sec:OtherObjects} we briefly consider packing other fixed shapes like squares and mention some open problems.